dorkodu/sage/walkthrough.md

 2.  #### Consume your data

     Access the full capabilities of your data from a single endpoint, ask for what you want and get exactly that, nothing more or less.
-Work more productive than you thought possible, create apps faster with awareness.
+Work more productive than you thought possible, create apps faster with extreme awareness.

 ## Why?